 Eyelid Surgery (Blepharoplasty)

-Choosing Eyelid Surgery: Who’s a Good Fit?
+Choosing Eyelid Surgery: Who is a Good Fit?

-Eyelid Surgery: What to Expect
+Eyelid Surgery: What to Expect?

 Incisions are placed along the natural lines of the eyelids so that scars will be well hidden.
-The incisions used in the upper eyelids are usually placed in the crease of the upper eyelid.
+The incisions in the upper eyelids are usually placed in the crease of the upper eyelid.
 Lower eyelid incisions are placed below the lashes.

 Dr. Harper will separate the skin from the underlying fatty tissue and muscle, remove or reposition excess fat, and trim sagging skin and muscle.
 The incisions are then closed with fine sutures.

 Dr. Stanley Harper performs blepharoplasty with the patient undergoing general anesthesia.
-This allows him to have precise control over the procedure, without risk of the patient moving.
+This allows him to have precise control over the procedure, without the risk of the patient moving.
 This technique additionally provides the patient with comfort during the procedure.

 The eyelids have an amazing ability to heal, and Dr. Harper will place the scars within the natural folds of the skin.
 While the scars are permanent, most patients are surprised at how well they are hidden once healed.